PrisonTeam/Prison/docs/prison_docs_030_LuckPerms_Groups_Tracks.md

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">

-# The Suggested Way to Setup LuckPerms Groups and Tracks - An Overview
+# Setting Up LuckPerms Groups and Tracks - An Overview

 Although there are many ways to configure any plugin, these suggestions tries to keep things simple by using the same names as the counter parts between Prison and LuckPerms.
 It may be slightly confusion which is which, as far as Prison or LuckPerms, but it makes it easier by being consistent with the same names for the similar parts.